-Analysis regarding the status quo of professional identity among nursing students during internship: The results of this study showed that the total score for professional identity among 682 nursing interns was 62.26 ± 8.60, which was a medium-high level, consistent with the results of Xing Shuang et al[14].
+Analysis regarding the status quo of professional identity among nursing students during internship: The results of this study showed that the total score for professional identity among 682 nursing interns was 62.26 ± 8.60, which was a medium-high level, consistent with the results of Xing et al[14].
 This is related to the emphasis among nursing educators on cultivating professional attitudes, as well as society’s recognition of the role of nursing staff in the field of health.
 Attitudes among the public regarding nurses are constantly improving[15], which increases nursing students’ sense of professional identity.
 The highest score in all dimensions of professional identity among nursing students during the internship was for social persuasion (4.19 ± 0.53), which indirectly proves the role of public opinion and example guidance in improving professional identity among nursing students.
 The dimension of the benefit of retention and resignation risk had the lowest score; the item “nursing work can enable me to display my personal ability and expertise” in this dimension had a lower score, which was consistent with the results of the domestic survey.
 Table 3 shows that the professional identity of male interns and non-class leaders was low, which indicates that the nursing work at the present stage cannot meet the needs of the development platform for nurses, especially male nurses.
 It is suggested that nursing managers reasonably employ nurses according to their personal abilities and specialties, to mobilize their work enthusiasm.

-Analysis regarding the status quo of nursing information ability among interns: The results of this study showed that the total score for nursing information ability among nursing interns was 78.42 ± 2.13 points, and the average score was 2.81 ± 0.32 points; this was lower than the average level and slightly higher than the survey results of Li Xin et al. This may be because the research participants in this study included master’s students (9.53%) whose nursing information ability is higher than that of undergraduate students[16].
+Analysis regarding the status quo of nursing information ability among interns: The results of this study showed that the total score for nursing information ability among nursing interns was 78.42 ± 2.13 points, and the average score was 2.81 ± 0.32 points; this was lower than the average level and slightly higher than the survey results of Li et al. This may be because the research participants in this study included master’s students (9.53%) whose nursing information ability is higher than that of undergraduate students[16].
 As shown in Table 3, the nursing information ability of male students was higher than that of female students, which may be related to the fact that male students are more interested in computers and other Internet-related content and are willing to learn related content, leading to a better ability to apply computer skills.
-The scores for basic computer knowledge and skills were highest, similar to those of new nurses in an investigation by Liu Dan et al[17] and higher than those of nursing students in a study by Hu Shaohua et al[18] This may be because nursing interns in this study were all juniors or above; the higher the grade, the more computer theory courses and clinical practice have been completed, leading to improvement in computer knowledge and skills.
+The scores for basic computer knowledge and skills were highest, similar to those of new nurses in an investigation by Liu et al[17] and higher than those of nursing students in a study by Hu et al[18] This may be because nursing interns in this study were all juniors or above; the higher the grade, the more computer theory courses and clinical practice have been completed, leading to improvement in computer knowledge and skills.
 The score for the clinical information role was the lowest, indicating that nursing students' ability to acquire and process clinical nursing information after entering the clinic was insufficient.
 It is suggested that nursing schools cooperate with hospitals to increase the time contact with clinical practice before actual practice so that nursing students can have a full understanding of clinical work procedures and working systems to improve their nursing information ability.

 Model construction of nursing interns’ clinical sense of belonging, professional identity, and nursing information ability